-A compact fluorescent lamp (CFL) is also know as compact fluorescent light or compact fluorescent tube.
+A Compact Fluorescent Light bulb (CFL) is also know as compact fluorescent light or compact fluorescent tube.

-The CFLs were designed to substitute the incandescent light bulbs and for that they were made compatible with standard bulb fixtures.
+The compact fluorescent bulbs were designed to substitute the incandescent light bulbs and for that they were made compatible with standard bulb fixtures.

-As shown as the picture above, the CFL light bulbs are much more efficient than traditional light bulbs but less efficient than LED light bulbs.
+As shown as the picture below, the CFL light bulbs are much more efficient than incandescent light bulbs but less efficient than LED light bulbs.

-Additionally, this other table also provides valuable information than anyone should consider when deciding what light bulb type to purchase.
+Additionally, this other table also provides valuable information:

-The calculator below can be used to calculate the power and cost consumption of CFL light bulbs over time.
+The calculator below can be used to estimate the power consumption and the electricity cost of CFL light bulbs per day, month and year.

 You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.